LeviLee0611/LeviLee_resume/docs/index.md

 ## Related Experience

-### Internships
+### Data Analyst

-`January 2028 - June 2028`
+`September 2021 - Present`
-__Pacific Northwest National Lab__, Richland, WA
+__BYU-Idaho __, Rexburg, ID

-- Worked on novel methods for soil sampling to reduce laboratory measurements
+- Participating in the projects using Internet usage, upload time, and so on to English was not their first language implement school curriculum rapidly and appropriately
-- Used R and Visual Sample Plan to establish new sampling algorithms
+- Utilized PowerBI and SQL query to collect data, analyze the data we need, and visualize it in Excel
-- Published a journal article in Environmental Quality.
+- Created dashboard to visualize the data by using PowerBI and had meeting with those visualized data.

 ### Data Science Lead